Spanish nurse with Ebola slightly better, doctors say

 Health workers’ unions have also protested about the political response to the infection and say the government has tried to pass blame for the incident onto the nurse.

-One of the doctors treating Romero in the Madrid hospital where 15 others are under observation for Ebola symptoms, Mar Lago, said, “Every day that passes is in our favor.”
+One of the doctors treating Romero in the Madrid hospital where 15 others are under observation for Ebola symptoms, Mar Lago, said, “Every day that passes is in our favour.”

 “The only case we have in Spain is Teresa.
 She is the only one who can infect and that’s not possible because she is isolated,” she said, noting that Romero’s condition remained grave.

-The number of Ebola cases in West Africa will exceed 9,000 this week and the epidemic is still spreading in Guinea, Sierra Leone and Liberia, the World Health Organization says.
+The number of Ebola cases in West Africa will exceed 9,000 this week and the epidemic is still spreading in Guinea, Sierra Leone and Liberia, the World Health Organisation says.

 A group of nurses outside the Carlos III hospital on Tuesday, bearing placards saying “Everyone with Teresa”, called for better systems in hospitals to prevent infection.